richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-2-the-road-ahead.md

 ### Secrets

 The deploy phase will need an Apple Developer account, to verify signing identities and deploy to iTunes.
 It will also need a hockeyapp api key, and access to the certificates repository.
+We'll be leaving these secrets to the build server to supply.

 In [Part 3]({% post_url 2016-08-14-ios-deploy-pipeline-3-setup-and-build-test-phase %}) we'll configure our build server and setup the build and test phases in fastlane.